Nick-Tran1501/Further_Assignment2_Project/README.md

 - IDE to support coding and run the system.
 **Java:**
 - Main programming language in this project;
-- Applying the Spring Boot, JPA Hibernate, Repository and Maven to perform CRUD for all entities.
+- Applying the Spring Boot, JPA Hibernate, Repository and Maven to perform CRUD for all entities;

 **Spring Boot:**
-- Spring Boot, Spring Web, Spring MVC, creating a web application of Spring.
+- Spring Boot, Spring Web, Spring MVC, creating a web application of Spring;
-- By the Spring Web MVC, application will have a static homepage and accept the HTTP request through the URL: "HTTP://localhost:8080/method_path".
+- By the Spring Web MVC, application will have a static homepage and accept the HTTP request through the URL: "HTTP://localhost:8080/method_path";
-- Spring Data JPA helps to implement JPA repositories.
+- Spring Data JPA helps to implement JPA repositories;
-- Spring MVC (Model, View, Controller) supporting implement Spring framework's features.
+- Spring MVC (Model, View, Controller) supporting implement Spring framework's features;
 **Hibernate:**
 - Is a Java ORM (Object Relational Mapping) tool, maps the domain objects and takes action to the relational database with the assistance of POSTMAN, without SQL syntax.
 **PgAdmin4:**